 The open rates allow you to track the effectiveness of your subject lines while the response rates indicates how effective your email copy is.

-Get response rate data in real-time with Sequence Reporting in Close:
+Get response rate data in real-time with Workflow Reporting in Close:

 Learn how to improve your open and response rates by downloading your free copy of Cold Email Hacks.